Charged resonances and Minimal Dark Matter bound states at a multi-TeV muon collider: Charged resonances

-The decays to Higgs and SM gauge bosons are suppressed.
+The most stringent constraints on SSM $W^\prime$'s are currently set by the recent CMS search in the lepton plus missing transverse momentum final state \cite{CMS:2022krd}, at the 13 TeV LHC with 138 fb$^{-1}$, which excludes at 95\% C.L. a SSM $W^\prime$ lighter than 5.7 TeV.
+This limit reduces to softer bounds for $g_X<g_2$.

 Charged $W^\prime$'s also appear in composite Higgs theories \cite{Pappadopulo:2014qza, Vignaroli:2014bpa, Mohan:2015doa}, generated by a new strong dynamics as composite spin-1 weak triplet resonances.
 The composite $W^\prime$ couplings to Higgs and gauge bosons, differently from the SSM case, are typically relevant.